gchudnov/w3c-css/README.md

-CSS Validation using [W3C CSS Validation Service](http://jigsaw.w3.org/css-validator/) The validator will check the compliance against CSS profile specified (CSS3 by default) There two types of validation events: errors and warnings.
+CSS Validation using [W3C CSS Validation Service](http://jigsaw.w3.org/css-validator/) The validator will check the compliance against CSS profile specified (CSS3 by default) and report errors and potential problems in Cascading Style Sheets.
+There are two types of validation events: errors and warnings.
 * Errors are reported when the checked CSS does not respect the CSS recommendation.
 * Warnings do not state a problem regarding the specification.
 They are used to notify that some CSS-input and could lead to a strange behaviour on some user agents.